Food for the Soul: Anime

 The original anime television series created by Atto, produced by Aniplex and animated by P.A.
 Works was announced on December 31, 2024.
 It was directed by Shinya Kawatsura and Yū Harumi, written by Yoshihiro Hiki, with Hiromi Mizutani composing the music.
 Original character designs were provided by Atto, while Hajime Mitsuda adapted the designs for animation.
 The series aired from April 13 to June 29, 2025, on Tokyo MX and other networks.
 (Note: Tokyo MX listed the series premiere on April 12, 2025, at 24:30, which is effectively April 13 at 12:30 a.m.
 JST.)
-The opening theme song is "Sora Mon ne" (そんなもんね), performed by Asmi, while the ending theme song is "Misoshiru to Butter" (味噌汁とバター), performed by Reira Ushio.
+The opening theme song is "Sonna Mon ne" (そんなもんね), performed by Asmi, while the ending theme song is "Misoshiru to Butter" (味噌汁とバター), performed by Reira Ushio.
 Crunchyroll streamed the series.
 Plus Media Networks Asia licensed the series in Southeast Asia and broadcasts it on Aniplus Asia.